Bold Predictions for Top College Football Freshmen in 2018

 Bold Prediction: All-Big 12 defensive back as true freshman

-A grand total of nine Big 12 players recorded more than two interceptions in 2017, and Brendan "Bookie" Radley-Hiles is probably the most talented defensive back on what definitely should be the best team in the league.
+Only nine Big 12 players recorded more than two interceptions in 2017, and Brendan "Bookie" Radley-Hiles is probably the most talented defensive back on what definitely should be the best team in the conference.
 Projecting him as a first-team DB might seem like more of a natural assumption than a bold prediction.

 In reality, it's extremely unlikely.

 Steven Lassan of Athlon Sports recently published his preseason All-Big 12 rosters, and Radley-Hiles doesn't appear on the first, second, third or fourth team.
 Nor should he, because it's almost impossible to get that type of national attention as a freshman on defense.
-Even when Quandre Diggs recorded 19 passes defended as a freshman at Texas in 2011, he was merely a second-team All-Big 12 selection, and the only freshman on either the first or second team on defense.
+Even when Quandre Diggs recorded 19 passes defended as a freshman at Texas in 2011, he was merely a second-team All-Big 12 selection—and the only freshman on either the first or second team on defense.

-To make the first team as a true freshman, Radley-Hiles would need to either immediately get a reputation as a lock-down corner—which will be tough as someone whose best path to the starting lineup is probably at nickelback—or lead the Big 12 in interceptions.
+To make the first team as a true freshman, Radley-Hiles would need to either immediately get a reputation as a lockdown corner—which will be tough as someone whose best path to the starting lineup is probably at nickelback—or lead the Big 12 in interceptions.

 What should help him in both of those departments is his versatility.
 Cut from the same cloth as a guy like Jabrill Peppers, Bookie can fly around the field and make an impact regardless of where he initially lines up.
 Maybe it takes a year or two before he fully taps into his potential, but there's a chance he becomes an immediate star.